Leisure & Shopping

 Shopping in Bremen: Bremen has large department stores, as well as small boutiques.
 There are parking garages near the shopping centers for customers' use.
 On specific days shops are also open on Sundays.
 The Weserpark in the east, the Waterfront in the west and the Mediterraneo in Bremerhaven are the largest shopping malls in Bremen.

 There are two popular flea markets in Bremen:

 - Bürgerweide Flea Market: For the last 20 years, this flea market has offered antiques, modern goods, and oddities.
 The Bürgerweide flea market is located at the train station and runs every Sunday from 7:00 a. m. until 2:00 p.m.

 - Antique and Flea Market at the Weser River: This flea market has a long tradition and is open from 8:00 a.m. until -2:00 p.m. on Saturdays.

-When it comes to dining out, Bremen has a variety of choices.
+When it comes to dining out, Bremen and Bremerhaven have a variety of choices.
 There is something to fit every taste whether you are looking to try food native to North Germany or prefer international cuisine.

 The local daily newspaper - the Weser-Kurier - has an online database of restaurants recommended by restaurant testers.

 In Bremen and Bremerhaven there are also many possibilities to have food or drink delivered to your home.
 We have compiled an overview for you here.

 Furthermore, we created a "Quick Dictionary" with translations of most basic products to help you with your first times shopping in German supermarkets.